Paullllllllllllllllll/ChronoMiner/README.md

 - **API Key Management:**
   Do not hard-code your OpenAI API key.
 Use environment variables or secure secret management to protect your credentials.
+  This repository assumes your API key is stored in an environment variable.
 - **Sensitive Data Handling:**
   Handle any sensitive input data according to relevant data protection guidelines.